FLEX is a disposable, single use menstrual product that can be worn safely for up to 12 hours.

 FLEX is available to purchase exclusively on our website.

 We partner with DHL to get your FLEX products to you quickly.
 Orders made with Standard Shipping typically arrive four to fivefive to seven business days from when the order is made.
 Orders made with Rush Shipping arrive one to twotwo to three business days from when the order is made (one day if the order is made before 11 a.m.
 PT, two days if it is made after 11 a.m.
 PT).

 If you are a subscriber and need your future orders to arrive sooner, be sure to change your next delivery date by logging into your Flex Account and navigating to Manage Subscriptions.

 We cannot reroute orders after they have been shipped.
 If you have moved addresses and set up mail forwarding your package should reach you.
 If you have not set up mail forwarding, the package will be returned to our system.
 Once your package is received, we will reach out to you to confirm where to ship the order.

 We try to fulfill and send your order as quickly as possible, which may limit our ability to add items or to prevent your item from shipping.
-If you’re on a FLEX plan, you can change the timing of your shipments or cancel at any time by logging in to your FLEX account here.
+If you’re on a FLEX plan, you can change the timing of your shipments by logging in to your FLEX account here.
+You may also cancel any time after a seven day period following your first purchase to allow time for delivery.
 (Still need help?
 Contact us at +1 800.931.0882)

 Because of the nature of the product we do not accept returns or issue refunds.

 You can subscribe to a FLEX Plan and get an 8 pack (one cycle) of FLEX on us; just cover the $3.95$6 ($6.00) shipping.

 23 days after you sign up for a free trial, we will send you the first shipment of your FLEX Plan.
 Each shipment lasts about 1 cycle, and you’ll be billed $20 (plus tax)$30 ($30.00, including tax) for each shipment.